olleharstedt/tellstory/a_b.md

     a b
     a > b

 > Two artists go to Hollywood to "make it".
 They struggle togehter. `a` gets an opportunity and takes it.
 The chemistry between `a` and `b` changes.
 Is `b` bitter?
-He tries to be happy for his friend, and `a` tries to help him, but it's clear to both only on will "make it" in this town.
+He tries to be happy for his friend, and `a` tries to help him, but it's clear to both only one will "make it" in this town.
 They finally have an argument where both is brutally honest.
 It's not easy to be friends when the equality is gone.

     a > b
     b > a